epicfilemcnulty/bashido/README.md

 * Thorough documentation.

-Every function contains self documentation, which can be displayed either via firing `module.function --help` or using auxiliary function from the bashido main module: `bashido.show_doc module.function`.
-Moreover, if a module function is called with the wrong number of arguments, it will also display its' own documentation.
+Every function is self-documented, help can be displayed by typing `module.function --help` or using an auxiliary function from the bashido main module: `bashido.show_doc module.function`.
+Moreover, if there is a wrong number of arguments specified when calling a function, self-documentation is also displayed.

 * Simplicity.

 Don't use extra tools if you can do without them.
-Ideally, if it can be done with pure bash without becoming a monstrosity, stick to bash.
+Ideally, if something can be done with pure bash without becoming a monstrosity, stick to bash.

-Each module/function should make it easier to use the underlying tool, not complicate things further.
-If it's easier to use the underlying tool directly than an inteface provided by a function, drop the function and start over.
+Each module/function should make it easier to use the underlying tool, it should not complicate things further.
+If it's easier to use the underlying tool itself than an inteface provided by a function, drop the function and start over.

 * Bashism.

 Bashido is about bash.
-So bash specific features, especially the ones which make code more elegant or shorter, are welcomed here.
+So bash specific features, especially the ones which make the code more elegant or shorter, are welcomed here.

 * Exemplariness (this one is rather ambitious)